Don’t Be a Thud

 Most assuredly, he or she will suffer injuries.

 It’s inevitable.
 The sad thing is it’s also avoidable.

-“Wearing your safety harness in a tree stand is comparable to wearing your life jacket around water,” said Lt.
+“Wearing your harness in a tree stand is comparable to wearing your life jacket around water,” said Lt.
 Larry Morrison of the DNR Law Enforcement division.
 “When the accident happens, it’s going to save your life.

 Most of the victims were not wearing any form of fall arrest device, which could have prevented serious injury.